mattmaniak/fiflo/README.md

 make clean
 ```

-## Link the AddressSanitizer for memory errors handling
+## Link the AddressSanitizer and friends for memory debugging
 ```
-make sanitize
+make address
 ```
 The program will consume much more memory.
 Also it will be slower.

 ## FAQ
-How can I contribute?
-- Read the doc/WORKFLOW.md and send a request.

 Will you port it into the Windows?
 - No.